apache/subversion/packages/windows-innosetup/Readme.txt

   Visible folders looks like this: [ ] and hidden folders like this: [h].

-  Do you think that is looks complicated? -Dont worry!
+  Do you think that is looks complicated?
+Don't worry!
 The programs in the tools folder takes care of copying and preparing files when your svn_dynamics.iss file are edited and set correctly.